Guide to Social Media Campaigns: What it is and How to Create One

 What distinguishes Musk is his sincerity, as his social media material represents his quirky, hilarious, and geeky nature, which is ideally aligned with Tesla's corporate identity.

 Furthermore, Musk's direct involvement with customers via social network platforms promotes openness and connection, which is uncommon in the business sector.
-Whether answering issues or showcasing technological achievements, Musk's social media participation humanises Tesla, making the brand more relevant and interesting to its target audience.
+Whether answering issues or showcasing technological achievements, Musk's social media participation humanizes Tesla, making the brand more relevant and interesting to its target audience.

 10. Old Spice